VincentToups/datascience-book/chapter1/start.md

 So you can use AI to write code, but I will still expect you to demonstrate understanding of the code if I ask you about it in class.

-Let's learn ::class_part:how class participation works::.
+Let's learn :next:class_part:how class participation works::.